 What if I told you there was a way to track a user’s behavior when they click on an email, and then automatically be notified of your most qualified leads?

-Marketing automation platforms work by identifying individual users and tracking their behavior.
-After all, you don’t sell your products and services to statistical trends, you sell them to people.
+Marketing automation platforms, like HubSpot work by identifying individual users and tracking their behavior.
+Because, you don’t sell your products and services to statistical trends, you sell them to people.

-Without marketing automation, you would have never known about this qualified prospect and have missed the chance to follow up with this lead via email, phone, and/or LinkedIn.
-He would have just been one of the many prospects driving up your advertising costs by clicking through your PPC ads but never converting.
+Without marketing automation, you would have never known about this qualified prospect and could have missed the chance to follow up with this lead.
+The lead would have just been one of the many prospects driving up your advertising costs by clicking through your PPC ads but never converting.
 Automation tools empower businesses to identify, target, and nurture otherwise lost leads.

 Defining Lead Scoring Categories

-Once you’ve linked an email address with the formerly anonymous user’s session behavior data, you’re able to start lead scoring.
+Once you’ve linked an email address and other important information with the formerly anonymous user’s session behavior data, you’re able to start lead scoring.
 A good lead scoring matrix will help group all your leads into categories like:

 - Job Seekers